department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-usability-tests/conversation-guide.md

 - We'll start the session with a couple warm up questions.
 - Then, I'll ask you to share your screen so that we can look at and discuss a website together and I'll help you through that.
 - Lastly, I'll share a link for you to click on.
 It will open a separate website that we'll also look at and discuss together.
-- I'll ask you about your thoughts and opinions about differents areas of the page **but there are no right or wrong answers, we're not testing you.** We're actually testing the designs and the information to understand how they would work for Veterans and how we can make them better.
+- Throughout the session, I'll be asking you about your thoughts and opinions about the information and content on the pages **but there are no right or wrong answers.
+We're not testing you.** We're actually testing the designs and the information contained on the pages to see how we can make them better for Veterans.
 So, I welcome your honest and candid feedback but if at any time you don't feel comfortable answering a question, we can simply move on to the next question.
 - This session will be recorded to ensure that I capture your opinions accurately.
 The recordings are destroyed after the call is analyzed, and none of your comments will be attributed to you directly. **Are you comfortable if I record my screen and audio as we talk today?**
     - If yes: **Once I start recording, I will ask again to confirm that you're ok with me recording this session so that it's captured in the recording.**